 Check out our research on what fears people have around sex:

 Yes.
 Many men find they can’t get or keep erections because of anxieties around sex, known as psychological erectile dysfunction.
 This is actually the leading cause of erectile dysfunction in younger men and doesn’t mean there’s necessarily something physically wrong with you.

 Even if your erectile dysfunction is psychology and not physical, you might still be able to get treatment.
 Erectile dysfunction medication is effective and safe when approved by a doctor and it can help even with anxiety-related erectile dysfunction.

 If your erectile dysfunction is new or sudden, you should speak to a doctor to rule out physical causes for it, regardless of whether it is mainly psychological or not.

 Yes.
 Some people find they can get hard enough to have sex, but can’t reach orgasm because of the pressure they feel during sex.
 Not being able to orgasm (anorgasmia) is a common side effect of performance anxiety.

 If you have an anxiety disorder and you’re using medication to treat it, you may be getting anorgasmia as a side effect from your treatment.

 Yes.
 While some men find the pressure to perform in the bedroom stops them from orgasming, others find the increased anxiety causes them to orgasm faster than they want.
 If this is the case for you, as well as getting treatment for your anxiety, you could try premature ejaculation treatment.

 Like other forms of anxiety, you can get counselling or therapy to help manage it.
-You can get cognitive behavioural therapy (CBT), or other types of therapy on the NHS.
+You can get cognitive behavioural therapy (CBT), or other types of therapy with the HSE.

 As well as counselling or therapy, there are some other lifestyle changes or techniques you could try to improve your performance anxiety, including: